stromenergy/strom/README.md

 ### OCPI Extension

-Strom could also be extended to support OCPI (Open Charge Point Interface).
+Strom could also be extended to support [OCPI](https://github.com/ocpi/ocpi) (Open Charge Point Interface).
 This would allow eMSPs (e-Mobility Service Providers) to connect to a Strom instance to make the charge points managed publically available.
 To support only lightning payments, the OCPI specification could be extended with a module that supports payment streaming for ongoing sessions.
-Otherwise the OCPI tariffs could be defined in BTC and payment made once the session is finished and the  the CDR is received.
+Otherwise the OCPI tariffs could be defined in BTC and payment made once the session is finished and the CDR is received.